turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 * [Sinon.JS](http://sinonjs.org) - A library  used to add test spies, mocks and stubs to your tests.
 Works with QUnit, Jasmine and Mocha.

-***Drivers and Browsers and DOM Manipulation, Oh My*** JavaScript written to require a DOM needs to be run somewhere - normally it is run in a browser.
+***Drivers and Browsers and DOM Manipulation, Oh My***

+JavaScript code that was written to require a DOM needs to be run somewhere - normally it is run in a browser.
 When you are writing integration tests, you'll use a driver to simulate the DOM.

-* [selenium](http://www.seleniumhq.org/) - Selenium is a browser automation library, usually user for testing web-applications.
+* [selenium](http://www.seleniumhq.org/) - Selenium is a browser automation library, usually used for testing web-applications.
 Selenium can fire up a browser that it controls in order to run tests on it. [selenium-webdriver](http://www.seleniumhq.org/) comes with the ability to use major browsers or a headless browser, Phantom.js, which we'll cover below.
 * [Phantom.js](http://phantomjs.org/) - A headless browser used for automating web page interaction.
 PhantomJS doesn't draw out a screen (thus the term 'headless').
 This makes PhantomJS much faster.
 PhantomJS is NOT a testing framework, it is built to work with one (like Mocha, Jasmine, etc).
 * [Capybara](https://github.com/jnicklas/capybara) - Capybara is an acceptance test framework for web applications written in Ruby.
 It supports the use of different drivers.
 The default driver is rack_test, but can be switched to other drivers for the purposes of testing JavaScript interactions.
   * [selenium-webdriver](https://github.com/SeleniumHQ/selenium/tree/master/javascript/node/selenium-webdriver)